LaiAnTan/AWS-Cloud-Practitioner/README.md

 42KL's Piscine for obtaining the AWS Cloud Practitioner Essentials Certification.

-This repository contains notes for the AWS Cloud Practitioner Essentials Course, in preparation for the AWS Cloud Practitioner Essential Certification Examination, written in Obsidian.
+This repository contains notes in preparation for the AWS Cloud Practitioner Certification Exam (CLF-C02), written in Obsidian.

 ![Obsidian Graph](./Attachments/graph.png)